 The Department of Computer and Information Science offers the Bachelor of Science degree and the Master of Science degree.
-In addition, the Department offers service courses to acquaint students in other disciplines with computers and their applications.
+Qualified students may be authorized to pursue the Ph.D. degree.
+In addition, the department offers service courses to acquaint students in other disciplines with computers and their applications.

 Computer scientists study the processing, representation, and retrieval of information by computers.
-A student completing the undergraduate degree in Computer and Information Science may apply his or her knowledge to finding computerized solutions to problems arising in almost any area of endeavor, designing new computer architectures and systems, or applying techniques of system analysis and information handling to a variety of real world situations in business, industry, government, education, health sciences, etc. The student is also prepared to pursue graduate work in Computer and Information Science.
+A student completing the undergraduate degree in computer and information science may apply his or her knowledge to finding computerized solutions to problems arising in almost any area of endeavor, designing new computer architectures and systems, or applying techniques of system analysis and information handling to a variety of situations in business, industry, government, education, health sciences, etc. The student is also prepared to pursue graduate work in computer and information science.

 See School of Science requirements for general degree requirements.
-Computer Science majors are admitted provisionally until they have completed Math 163 and CSCI 220 with grades of C or better.
+Computer science majors are admitted provisionally until they have completed Math 163 and CSCI 220 with grades of C or better.

 Area I See Bachelor of Science requirements listed earlier in this bulletin.
+The second semester of English composition must be satisfied with TCM 320, Engineering Report Writing.

-Area II No foreign language required
+Area II No foreign language required.